ARMmbed/mbed-os-5-docs/docs/refs/mesh/thread_intro.md

 - Hardware platform agnostic layer that allows easy adaptation of new hardware components.
 - Modular approach, which allows including the necessary libraries based on the application needs.
 - Multilayer build (SW/HW) in security that helps you to protect your IoT solutions.
-- Mbed RTOS (ARM CMSIS-RTOS) providing the real time software execution.
+- Mbed RTOS (Arm CMSIS-RTOS) providing the real time software execution.
 - Toolchain and IDE support.

 Mbed Thread is implemented in the Nanostack library, which also supports the 6LoWPAN protocol.
 In Mbed OS, the Thread stack runs in its own RTOS thread using an internal event scheduler.
 Mbed OS provides the [Mesh C++ API](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/mbed-mesh-api) for building Thread applications.